For Part 1 of the article, click here.

 Reviews and Rate Parity

 Even if social media was driving 1 million people to your website per day, you aren’t going to get the conversions you are looking for if two things are not up to par: Reviews and Rate Parity.
 Let’s start with reviews.
-Reviews have two parts to them: first, you need to make sure you are providing great customer service on-site at the hotel, and second, you need to have someone who is actively monitoring and responding to reviews.
+Reviews have two parts to them: first, you need to make sure you are providing excellent customer service on-site at the hotel, and second, you need to have someone who is actively monitoring and responding to reviews.
 If you have terrible reviews and no management responses that show that the hotel cares, how can you expect customers to choose you over the hotel across the street?